 Are you dealing with a business law matter pertaining to a corporation?
-If so, it may be in your best interest to contact Oles Law Group.
-As an Alpharetta business lawyer of 20 years, Attorney Oles has plenty of experience with handling these types of cases.
+If so, it may be in your best interest to contact the Law Offices of David E Oles, LLC.
+As an Alpharetta business lawyer of 20 years, David E. Oles has plenty of experience with handling these types of cases.
 Whether you are forming a corporation or need assistance working through a complicated business dispute, you can rely on our effective counsel and tenacious advocacy!

 A corporate is a fiction given legal status by the sovereign.
 Corporate ownership allows individual shareholders to pool resources to fund a business, and offers the benefit of limited liability to the shareholders.

 At our firm, we can assist you with the following: